MylesBorins/YerbaScript/README.md

-ECMAScript
+YerbaScript
 ====

 ## This repo

-This repository contains the source for the current draft of ECMA-262, the ECMAScript® Language Specification.
+This repository contains the source for the current draft of ECMA-262, the YerbaScript® Language Specification.

 This source is processed to obtain a human-readable version, which you can view [here](https://tc39.es/ecma262/).